ubirch/ubirch-protocol-python/examples/EXAMPLES.md

 ```
 $ python3 upp-chain-checker.py -h
 usage: upp-chain-checker.py [-h] [--is-json ISJSON] [--is-hex ISHEX] INPUTFILE VK UUID

-Check if a sequence of chained UPPs is valid/properly signed and correctly chained

-positional arguments:
-  INPUTFILE             Input file path; e.g. upp_list.bin, upp_list.json or /dev/stdin
-  VK                    key to be used for verification; any verifying key in hex like
-                        "b12a906051f102881bbb487ee8264aa05d8d0fcc51218f2a47f562ceb9b0d068"
-  UUID                  the UUID for the verifying key; e.g.: 6eac4d0b-16e6-4508-8c46-22e7451ea5a1

-optional arguments:
-  -h, --help            show this help message and exit
-  --is-json ISJSON, -j ISJSON
-                        If true, the script expects a JSON file for INPUTFILE (see below); e.g. true, false (default: false)
-  --is-hex ISHEX, -x ISHEX
-                        If true, the script hex-encoded UPPs from the input file; e.g. true, false (default: false)

-The JSON file (when using --is-json true) es expected to contain a single field called "upps", which is a list of hex-encoded UPPs.
-Otherwise (--is-json false).
-If --is-hex is true, it expects a sequence of hex-encoded UPPs separated by newlines.
-The third (default) scenario is that the script expects a sequence of binary UPPs separated by newlines.
-If --is-json true is set, --is-hex will be ignored.
 ```
 The `VK` and `UUID` arguments work like in the [UPP-Verifier](#verifying-an-upp), with the difference that they aren't optional and must be provided.
 Here is an example JSON file containing four UPPs